 Open the tabs below to learn more about IT supported web hosting platforms or scroll down for a side-by-side comparison.
 Note: Cyber Security restricts approval of cloud web hosts beyond those described here.

-You can use go.lbl.gov/mysite to point to any page and brand your URL.
-Just open a Help Desk ticket with the request for your URL.
-URLs must describe the content appropriately and institutionally relevant URLS may be reserved (for example, you may not register go.lbl.gov/conference for your individual conference — that would be reserved for an institutional function – but go.lbl.gov/actinite2018 is fine…).
-Contact IT Networking for more DNS services.
+- Institutionally relevant URLS may be restricted.
+For example, you may not register go.lbl.gov/conference for your individual conference — that would be reserved for an institutional function – but go.lbl.gov/actinite2018 is fine.

 Comparison of Website Platforms

 The table below provides a comparison of IT-recommended platforms for creating and managing websites at Berkeley Lab.
 The information may be used for education or reference purposes and may not always reflect the most recent updates to service.
 Contact the Help Desk or Creative Services for questions and assistance.

 |Google Sites is a Google Workspace app used to publish websites easily and quickly.